AsyMov: Integrated Sensing and Communications with Asynchronous Moving Devices: Introduction

 In this work, we propose \ourname{}, a method to estimate the Doppler frequency of a target and the device velocity in bistatic mobile \ac{isac} setups using the sole wireless signal.
-To this end, we leverage the growing trend in next-generation Wi-Fi systems, and in wireless communications in general, of adopting a large communication bandwidth~\cite{garcia2021ieee}.
-This yields a good multipath resolution, which can be exploited to extract path-specific signal features.
+To this end, we leverage the growing trend in next-generation wireless systems of adopting a large communication bandwidth~\cite{garcia2021ieee}.
+This yields a good multipath resolution, which can be exploited to extract {\it path-specific signal features}.